DJBrohawk/GT7-Randomizer/ReadMe.txt

 	B) Fuel Use Multiplier
 	C) Tire Use Multiplier
 	D) Category
-	E) Starting Time of Day
-	F) Time Multiplier
+	E) Time Multiplier
-	G) Start Type (As in grid or rolling) - with a random distance if rolling start
+	F) Start Type (As in grid or rolling) - with a random distance if rolling start
 3) Generate a random car for everyone in your race!

 This app uses the included files "Gr3List.txt", "Gr4List.txt", "CustomList.txt", "CategoryList.txt" and "TrackList.txt" which you can modify yourself if you wish to subtract cars from the list (namely, THE UNDRIVEABLE MR GROUP 3 CARS) or add to them as GT7 introduces new cars, tracks, or categories.
 You can add anything to these lists, this program isn't all that smart, so be careful modifying the files.
 That means keep your Brazzers search categories to yourself!